Symbiote445/Cheesecake-CMS/README.md

 Cheesecake-Core
 ===============
+*NOTICE*: This is old.
+The newer version can be found at https://github.com/Symbiote445/CCMS

 Website/CMS software for anyone's needs.
 If you're looking to build a community or run a small group for, well, whatever you need you can count on Cheesecake Core's Forum and Blog modules and the Pages module for any extra info that needs to be  by itself.